viktorbobinski/Share-Nurture-Posting-App/README.md

-# A content posting scheduler - provides functionality behind Share&Nurture volunteers' posting spreadsheet
+# A content posting scheduler - functionality behind Share&Nurture volunteers' posting spreadsheet

 This is an extension for Google Spreadsheets used for creating posting schedules for a Team of volunteers: https://docs.google.com/spreadsheets/d/1aEwVAFVsE5zDzhRyN-DG1fK8AJcUzxy-IGMHVpcl6wY/edit#gid=1071128398